earthkid123/earthkid123.github.io/_posts/2018-11-05-computersecurity.md

-Computer Security 1 Lab 1
+---
+layout: post
+title:: Linux Tutorial
-Joseph Abel
+author: Joseph Abel
-October 27, 2018
+date: 2018-10-27
+category: Tutorials
+download: true
+---

 Welcome to Computer Security 1!
 There is a growing need for profession- als who understand computer security topics.
 The first lab will explain about